richsalz/ietf-gh-scripts/README.md

 - mk-ietf-wg Creates an Organization for a working group
 - mk-ietf-draft Creates a repository within an existing org for an I-D

+There's also one for individual drafts that creates a repo in the user's
+account:

+- mk-ind-draft

 If you're not comfortable with building and running these tools, and just want to get things set up so that you can use GitHub, that's okay.
 Just ask someone who is familiar to run the tools for you (and remind them to remove